Santorini looks easy on a map. Then you arrive on a cruise day and face tender lines, cable car queues, traffic, and one big fear: missing the ship.

 Stress point 3: getting around the island

-Options include bus, taxi, or a pre-booked Santorini port transfer (private driver).
-If you want the smoothest day, pre-book.
+Options include bus, taxi, or a pre-booked Santorini port transfer with a private driver.
+For the smoothest day, pre-book.

 Your main goal